Iovance Biotherapeutics Inc. (IOVA) Shares Soar Above 1-Year High

-The stock of Iovance Biotherapeutics Inc. (NASDAQ: IOVA) has increased by 0.85 when compared to last closing price of 7.04.Despite this, the company has seen a loss of -5.71% in its stock price over the last five trading days.
+Iovance Biotherapeutics Inc. (NASDAQ: IOVA)’s stock price has increased by 6.31 compared to its previous closing price of 6.81.
+However, the company has seen a 2.70% increase in its stock price over the last five trading sessions.
 Barron’s reported on 05/27/22 that Iovance Stock Tumbles on Cancer Data.
 Analysts Say the Selloff Went Too Far.

 Is It Worth Investing in Iovance Biotherapeutics Inc. (NASDAQ: IOVA) Right Now?